Supporting Community Members Since 1947

 We are worked with Delegate Hope and the Deeds Commission to draft improvements to Virginia’s Mandatory Outpatient Treatment statute for consideration in the 2021 General Assembly Session.

-We have also recently partnered with the Albemarle Rescue Squad to form HART: Human Severices Alternative Response Team: as an alternative to police being the first response to behavioral health and substance use emergencies.
+We have partnered with the Albemarle Rescue Squad to form HART: Human Services Alternative Response Team: as an alternative to police being the first response to behavioral health and substance use emergencies.
 HART partners with navigators to provide follow-up services to address referrals for treatment, continued home care, harm reduction supplies, and much more.
+Sue Hess, our lead navigator, has taken point on this project in collaboration with part-time assistance from community navigator and Charlottesville Rescue Squad cheif, our newest hire, Virginia Leavell.

 Increasing Access to Justice for People with Mental Illness